Instructions for Authors

 Submission

 1. Manuscripts: All manuscripts must be submitted online at http://cn.dustri-manus.com.
-If assistance is needed, contact help@dustri.com.
+If assistance is needed, contact [email protected].

 Include a covering letter containing the declaration given below.

-4. Registration of clinical trials: Only registered trials will be accepted with the exception of long-term trials begun before 2002.
+3. Registration of clinical trials: Only registered trials will be accepted with the exception of long-term trials begun before 2002.
 We define a clinical trial as any research project that prospectively assigns human subjects to intervention or comparison groups to study cause and effect relationships of interventions.
 Trials must register at or before the onset of patient enrollment.
 Registries that currently meet required standards (e.g. of accessibility, information validation, comprehensive documentation) include: US National Library of Medicine, http://www.clinicaltrials.gov – The International Standard Randomised Controlled Trial Number Registry, http://www.controlled-trials.com – European Clinical Trials Database, https://eudract.emea.europa.eu/ – The National (UK) Research Register, http://www.update-software.com/national.

-5. Copyright: On acceptance of a manuscript/paper for publication, the copyright is automatically transferred to the publisher.
-Published manuscripts or parts of them may not be translated into other languages, reproduced in any form or recorded on files or in computer systems without written permission of the publisher.
+On acceptance of a manuscript/paper for publication, the copyright is automatically transferred to the publisher.
+Published manuscripts or parts of them may not be translated into other languages, reproduced in

 Manuscripts